-If you are looking for the best oil based primers that is a fast-drying Oil-based primer then Sherwin Williams ProBlock has the fastest turn-around time.
+If you are looking for the best oil-based primers that are fast-drying Oil-based primers then Sherwin Williams ProBlock has the fastest turn-around time.
 However, Zinsser Coverstain dries to a harder and more durable finish.
 Fine Paints Of Europe makes a phenomenal undercoat primer that is great when you topcoat it with an FPOE product but it is a bit pricey for average use.

 Why use an oil-based primer?

 Although oil-based primers can be difficult to work with and require real good ventilation plus a respirator, they are almost guaranteed to get the job done.

 When a surface is prepped correctly, an OB primer will adhere to it and provide a bonding medium for your topcoat.

 Whether you are painting metal, wood, laminate, or other hard-to-paint surfaces.

 Good prep and a good OB primer will get you the results you need.